Plugged Ducts, Mastitis, and Thrush

-- Breastfeed frequently and use different positions.
+- Breastfeed on demand and use different positions.

 - Empty the affected breast first.

-- Wear a well-fitting, supportive bra that is not too tight.
+- Wear a well-fitting, supportive bra that is not tight.
 Consider trying a bra without an underwire.

 - Rely on others to help you get extra sleep or relax.
 This will speed healing.
 Sometimes a plugged duct is a sign that you are doing too much.